Social media monitoring is now more relevant than ever.

-As the name suggests, this is a Hootsuite app that’s definitely worh your time to check it out.
-Connect your Instagram account with the app and it will let you monitor comments, create powerful searches, discover influencers and analyse results with the “Streamview for Instagram” app.
+As the name suggests, this is a Hootsuite app that’s definitely worth your time to check it out.
+Connect your Instagram account with the app and it will let you monitor comments, create powerful searches, discover influencers and analyze results with the “Streamview for Instagram” app.

-You can also respond to users and analyse your account’s statistics.
-Streamview’s rich search capabilities provide you with a dashboard to monitor and analyse locations, hashtags, and combinations of both.
+You can also respond to users and analyze your account’s statistics.
+Streamview’s rich search capabilities provide you with a dashboard to monitor and analyze locations, hashtags, and combinations of both.

 Price: from 49.00€/month